Typhoon Nesat (2011): Meteorological history

 Early on September 27, Nesat made landfall over the Luzon region of Philippines.
 As a result, the eyewall got eroded and the maximum 1-min sustained winds dropped to 95 kn.
 The system approached land at nearly 10 kn.
 However, later on that day, the LLCC started to get re-consolidated with convection as Nesat quickly moved west and re-emerged over water.
 At that time, it was located near the southern periphery of a deep layered subtropical steering ridge and moved towards the southwest and the winds further dropped to 85 kn because of land interaction.
 Though the system has maintained overall central deep convection, subsidence persisted along the northwest quadrant which caused further drop in wind speed.
 Upper level analysis indicated that Nesat was to the south of a ridge axis in an area of moderate vertical wind shear.
 The system continued to weaken with convective banding loosely wrapped into the partially exposed LLCC.
 The winds continued to drop and eventually reached 65 kn (1-min sustained) which made it a minimal typhoon on the SSHS.
 Though the weakening, Water vapour imagery showed that the typhoon was still maintaining excellent outflow towards the equator and improving outflow towards the pole.
 Nesat maintained a relatively large area of gale-force winds.
 Animated infrared satellite imagery depicted that the storm was expanding in size and convective banding continued to move further and further away from the LLCC.
 The LLCC was also relatively large, elongated and cloud free.

 On September 29, by the time Nesat managed to re-develop a 10 nmi ragged eye, it made landfall over Wenchang in Hainan, China and started weakening again.
 Because of the poor shape and disorganization at the LLCC, the typhoon could only maintain a maximum 1-min sustained windspeed of 65 kn.
 Even after the landfall, Nesat maintained vigorous convection all around the LLCC and did not weaken too much when compared to the reactions after the Philippine landfall.
 There was a sea-surface temperature of approximately 28 C and a slight vertical wind shear of 10 kn near the system's center at that time.
 The JTWC anticipated the storm to gradually drift over the Gulf of Tonkin and make landfall over Vietnam with a 1-min sustained wind speed of at least 50 kn.
-Early on September 30, Nesat made its final landfall over northern Vietnam with a 1-mim sustained windspeed of 55 kn and a well-defined, tightly wrapped LLCC, and soon it started weakening.
+Early on September 30, Nesat made its final landfall over northern Vietnam with a 1-min sustained windspeed of 55 kn and a well-defined, tightly wrapped LLCC, and soon it started weakening.
 Due to land interaction, the convection around the system started decaying rapidly.
 Due to the rapid weakening, the JTWC ceased advisories on the storm, soon afterwards.
 Later that evening, the JMA downgraded Nesat to a tropical low over land and issued their final warning on the system.